 Our Freeze Mage deck guide features the best deck list for Season 39, with Mulligan advice, strategy tips, card combos and synergies.

-Editor's note - June 2017: It seems as though Freeze Mage has stabilised into its final form for the Un'Goro metagame, and there are no changes to our recommended deck list for the month of June.
+Editor's note - July 2017: It looks like Freeze Mage has stabilised into its final form for the Un'Goro metagame, and so we've made no changes this month to our recommended deck list.
 Few would have guessed that this archetype would survive the Year of the Mammoth rotation, but it's proving remarkably powerful in the competitive game.
 Let us know how you're getting on with it in the comments.

 (For the Wild version of this deck, make sure you take a look at our Wild Freeze Mage deck list and guide)

 Freeze Mage deck list and strategy - July 2017